 - The publication must take the form of a peer-reviewed journal article.

 - The journal must be listed in the Directory of Open Access Journals (DOAJ).
+The DOAJ is a community-curated online directory that indexes high quality, open access, peer-reviewed journals.

 - The publisher must be a member of the Open Access Scholarly Publishing Association (OASPA), or clearly follow the membership criteria of the organization.